Can Criminals Really Steal Your Home?

 Con artists often use a falsified or stolen identity to hide their involvement in the theft.
 Then, they create a fake document that transfers ownership of the property to their own name instead of the name of the true owner.

-In some cases, they may even work with a dishonest notary to make the scam look as legitimate as possible.
+In some cases, they may even work with a dishonest notary to fool the title company and make the scam look as legitimate as possible.

-Because criminals accomplish this theft by forging and filing documents behind the scenes, they leave homeowners totally unaware that their property is being stolen.
+Because criminals accomplish home title theft by forging and filing documents behind the scenes, they leave homeowners totally unaware that their property is being stolen.

 Scammers then file the forged deed with the county recorder’s office to complete the title transfer process.